Date(s) - Monday 12 October 2020

 Arguably the most important “atomic” spy of the 20th century, Klaus Fuchs (1911–1988) was a German physicist who worked on the British and US-led atomic projects of the Cold War era.
 In 1950, Fuchs was caught passing vital secrets to the Soviet Union and sentenced to 14 years’ imprisonment.

-Mark Dunton delves into Security Service files held at the National Archives to uncover how the authorities managed to unmask Fuchs and secure his confession, and reveals a fascinating local connection with Kew.
+Mark Dunton delved into Security Service files held at the National Archives to uncover how the authorities managed to unmask Fuchs and secure his confession, and revealed a fascinating local connection with Kew.

-Mark has a BA in History from Exeter University, an MA in Archives and Records Management from University College London and an MA in War Studies from King’s College London.
-He joined The National Archives in 1983 where he is now a Principal Records Specialist and a key media spokesperson on the annual release of government files.
-He curated The National Archives’ Cold War exhibition in 2019.
+Mark Dunton has a BA in History from Exeter University, an MA in Archives and Records Management from University College London and an MA in War Studies from King’s College London.
+He joined The National Archives in 1983 where he is now a Principal Records Specialist for Contemporary archival sources.
+Mark is a key media spokesperson on the annual release of government files – he is an expert on the ‘marginalia’ (handwritten comments) of Prime Ministers and has given numerous television, radio and press interviews about the Prime Minister’s Office records and Cabinet Papers.
+He curated The National Archives’ highly successful Cold War exhibition in 2019.

 In late 1940s the streets of Kew Gardens and Richmond looked dingy and shabby.
 The war might be over, but rationing was still in force and the crump of bombs sharp in memory.
 In the bitter winter of 1947 the international atmosphere was chillier than ever, the so called ”cold war“with the USSR, Britain’s former wartime ally, having developed.
 To one visitor to the area in particular, an unassuming bespectacled middle-aged German-born man (but, since 1942 ,a naturalised Briton) , the arrival of what the former Prime Minister, Winston Churchill, termed the ”iron curtain”, had a grim significance.